Local Government Support Programs

 For assistance, please contact the Road Safety team at enquiries@mainroads.wa.gov.au.

-The Safe System for Local Government Workshop series (formerly Vanguards Program) was established in 2023 with the objective of improving Local Government’s capability in providing safe local roads across Western Australia.
+The Safe System for Local Government Workshop series is all about improving Local Government’s capability in providing safe local roads across Western Australia.

-Main Roads WA has partnered with the Western Australian Local Government Association (WALGA), to deliver the workshops in conjunction with the Western Australian Centre for Road Safety Research, University of Western Australia and the University of Adelaide’s Centre for Automotive Safety Research.
+To help improve road safety on their network.
+Main Roads Western Australia has partnered with the Western Australian Local Government Association (WALGA), to deliver these workshops in conjunction with the Western Australian Centre for Road Safety Research, University of Western Australia, and Adelaide University, Centre for Automotive Safety Research.

 Workshops